GavinCraft-Studios/TFalcon/README.md

 # TFalcon
 #### Text Falcon is a Java based text editor for all operating systems.

 ## Build .jar from IntelliJ
-#### I would like to leave instructions for myself and others on how to build a working .jar file from the editor this is made in (IntelliJ).
+#### Instructions for myself and others on how to build a working .jar file from the editor this is made in (IntelliJ).

 - Open the Project Structure dialog:
   - Go to File > Project Structure (or press Ctrl+Alt+Shift+S on Windows/Linux or Cmd+Alt+Shift+S on macOS).